AdamTibi/LSTM-FX/README.md

-  │   common_variables.py       # Configures your model before training and testing │   multi_pred_model.ipynb    # Multiple predictions of more than one unit │   prep_and_split.ipynb      # Prepares your data and splits it into multiple CSVs │   test_model.ipynb          # Tests your trained model
+  │   common_variables.py       # Configures your model before training and testing │   multi_pred_model.ipynb    # Multiple predictions of more than one unit │   prep_and_split.ipynb      # Prepares your data and splits it into multiple CSVs │   README.md                 # Read me for the training and testing │   test_model.ipynb          # Tests your trained model
   │   time_series.py            # Utility reusable functions
   │   train_model.ipynb         # Trains your model
   │
-  ├───data                      # Contains the data set │       gbpusd.csv            # Sample training data using GBPUSD │
+  ├───data                      # storage direcotry for the CSV │
   ├───models                    # Contains the trained models │   └───gbpusd-32-256-14      # Sample trained model